gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ## 4. Compiling the Model

 Before we can begin training, we need to configure the training process.
-We decide 3 key factors during the compilation step:
+We decide three key factors during the compilation step:

 - The **optimizer**.
 We'll stick with a pretty good default: the [Adam](https://arxiv.org/abs/1412.6980) gradient-based optimizer.
 Keras has [many other optimizers](https://keras.io/optimizers/) you can look into as well.
 - The **loss function**.
 Since we're using a Softmax output layer, we'll use the Cross-Entropy loss.
 Keras distinguishes between `binary_crossentropy` (2 classes) and `categorical_crossentropy` (>2 classes), so we'll use the latter.
 [See all Keras losses](https://keras.io/losses/).